ahmedclk/about_me/README.md

 > • Open-source operating systems (pardus)
 >
 > I developed projects with Arduino, Raspberry Pi 3 and RoboRIO.
+>
+> I have been working in the field of data science for the last 2 years.

 ## Skills